Lawmaker accuses acting Secret Service director of 9/11 publicity stunt and ‘auditioning’ to keep his post in tense exchange

 Rowe took exception to Fallon’s accusation and quickly and forcefully pushed back.

-“Congressman, what you’re not seeing, is the SAC of the detail out of the picture’s view,” Rowe said, using the acronym for “special agent in charge.”
+“Congressman, what you’re not seeing, is the SAIC of the detail out of the picture’s view,” Rowe said, using the acronym for “special agent in charge.”

 “And that is the day where we remember the more than 3,000 people that died in 9/11,” Rowe added.
 “I actually responded to Ground Zero.
 I was there going through the ashes of the World Trade Center.
 I was there at Fresh Kills,” Rowe added, referencing a Staten Island landfill where debris from the attack was taken.